zadarastorage/zadara-csi/docs/deploy-k8s.md

 kind: Secret
 metadata:
   name: vpsa-access-token
-  namespace: zadara
+  namespace: kube-system
 stringData:
   access-token: "FAKETOKEN1234567-123"
 ```

 - Get access token from VPSA, and paste into `access-token`.
 - Run `kubectl create -f deploy/current/secrets.yaml`.
 This will create a Secret object in Kubernetes.
-- To verify, run `kubectl --namespace zadara get secrets`, `vpsa-access-token` should appear in output.
+- To verify, run `kubectl --namespace kube-system get secrets`, `vpsa-access-token` should appear in output.
 - Remove `secrets.yaml`, to keep your secrets safe.

 #### Plugin arguments